 The Reason Code field enumerates reasons for sending a Mesh Peering Close.
 It is present for the Mesh Peering Close frame and is not present for Mesh Peering Open or Mesh Peering Confirm frames.
 The reason code is defined in 7.3.1.7 (Reason Code field).

-The Chosen PMK field is present when dot11MeshSecurityEnabled is true and contains the PMKID used to identify the PMK used to protect the Mesh Peering Management frame.
+The Chosen PMK field is present when dot11MeshSecurityEnabled is true and a PMK is shared between the transmitter and receiver of the frame containing the element.
+It contains the PMKID that identifies the PMK used to protect the Mesh Peering Management frame.

 Modify section 7.3.2.118 as indicated: